grahamc/system-configurations/README.md

 #### Determinate Systems Installer (recommended)

-I recommend using the [Determinate Systems Installer][ds-installer] with an extra option set:
+I recommend using the [Determinate Systems Installer][determinate-systems-installer] with an extra option set:

 * `trusted-users`: This adds the current user to the list of trusted users.
 In Nix, some actions require that your user is trusted, such as adding a cache ([explained below](#adding-the-cache)).
 Setting this allows you start using Nix immediately after installation without having to edit any configuration files.